jfald/CA-APM-Transaction-DB-Querying/README.md

 # CA-APM-Transaction-DB-Querying
 Query the CA APM SmartStor or Event Database using an Event query, and kickout the information into a CSV file.

 This was initially developed a few years ago and is just now being shared.
-I will release a .jar file soon.
+A zip file with the jar and example script has been released.

 ## Readme.txt for tdbq.jar file